13th August 2024

 It’s become increasingly popular to have family holidays in the UK instead of abroad.
 It’s no small feat to get your kids from Stockport to Devon in one day’s drive and, in the summer heat, there are some things that you should consider for your electric vehicle when you’re planning your journey.

-As we’ve already covered, Electric Vehicles go through battery more quickly when the weather is hot, but it’s also worth noting that the battery will also go down quicker when you’re driving at high speeds for extended periods of time.
+As we’ve already covered, Electric Vehicles go through battery life more quickly when the weather is hot, but it’s also worth noting that the battery will also go down quicker when you’re driving at high speeds for extended periods of time.
 Unlike an ICE vehicle (which has a better fuel economy on motorways than main roads), your EV will actually use more battery on a motorway to maintain your speed than it would for stopping and starting for red lights.
 You therefore need to plan your journey around the battery and make sure to take breaks around every three hours to re-charge your battery – and stretch your legs.
 Take care to park in shaded areas during these stops so that your car doesn’t get too hot.

 The last (and most obvious) tip for long journeys in hot weather is to start the day earlier.
 Get up before the sun does and you might find yourself most of the way to your destination before the hottest part of the day.
 This means less time spent driving in the heat, and more time to enjoy the day once you reach your destination.